cofinley/FluentForeverVocabBuilder/README.md

 1. Search (takes time to download images)
 1. Tweak any values
 1. Select pic(s)
+  - You can paste images from your clipboard with Ctrl+V
+  - You can also drag files in
 1. Enter any notes you want
 1. Submit (takes time to store everything into Anki)
 1. Repeat